zichao-shu/mocap2gt/README.md

 ---

-**Stay tuned for upcoming releases featuring additional data, improved tools, and extended support for more sensor setups!**
+**Stay tuned for upcoming releases featuring additional datasets, improved tools, and extended support for more sensor setups!**

 We welcome community feedback and contributions to help advance MoCap2GT.